Skip to Content

-17 Most Scenic Oregon Coast Towns (And What to Do!)
+17 BEST Oregon Coast Towns to Visit

-If you were to ask Oregonians what defines Oregon’s coastal towns, you’d probably get a myriad of different answers.
 Is it the panoramic, historical lighthouses dotting the coastline that make Oregon’s beaches so special?
-Or, rather, is it the sheer cliffs and rugged landscapes that define the essence of the Oregon coast?
+Or, is it the sheer cliffs and rugged landscapes that define the essence of the Oregon coast?

 In truth, it’s all of the above.
 Whether it’s lighthouses or cliffs, Oregon has an incredible coastline.
 From the warm dunes in the south to the trendy towns further north, the array of diverse landscapes and scenery is breathtaking.